 The Web container creates an instance of each listener class and registers it for event notifications prior to the processing of the first request by the application.
 The Web container registers the listener instances according to the interfaces they implement and the order in which they appear in the deployment descriptor.
-During Web application execution, listeners are invoked in the order of their registration.
+During web application execution, listeners for the given events are mostly invoked in their registration orders, but there are some exceptions.
+For instance, HttpSessionListener.destory are invoked in reverse order.
+See Section 8.2.3, "Assembling the descriptor from web.xml, web-fragment.xml and annotations" for details.